batuhanbozyel/Snake-Console-App/README.md

 Simple Console app for known Snake game

 ## Platform
-Windows only but necessary the code is pretty much ready for Unix systems aswell with a small change.
+Windows only but the necessary code is pretty much ready for Unix systems aswell by adding small fixes.